edsgerls/qr-algorithm/README.md

-# qr-decomposition
+# qr-algorithm
-Eigenvalues and eigenvectors using QR decomposition
+Eigenvalues and eigenvectors using QR algorithm